-With loyal customers across Canada (and even the U.S.), the Toronto & Golden Horseshoe Gardener’s Journal gives down-to-earth weekly tips on what to do when, indoors and out, and more.
-It includes planning tools that help you organize the things you need – to grow the things you want:
+With loyal customers across Canada (and even the U.S.), the Toronto & Golden Horseshoe Gardener’s Journal is designed to give down-to-earth weekly tips on what to do when, indoors and out, and more.
+Inside, planning tools help gardeners like you organize the things you need – to grow the things you want:

 - Be ready for spring/fall frost dates in your zone

 - Know when to start seeds and transplant outside